Eleven Steps to Better Battery Life

 #3 Charge your batteries to 100% as often as you can.

 Now we are getting to the hard stuff.
-Battery manufacturers really want you to charge your batteries to 100% after every discharge.
-But that is simply not practical for us live-aboard voyagers because although we can honour Rule #2 in an hour or so with good charging equipment, getting to 100% typically takes another five hours!
+Lead acid battery manufacturers really want you to charge your batteries to 100% after every discharge.
+But that is simply not practical for us live-aboard voyagers because, although we can honour Rule #2 in an hour or so with good charging equipment, getting to 100% typically takes another five hours!
 Still, do it as often as you can—read on for how.

-JHH5-12590#4 Make sure you have access to shore power for at least a week after installing new batteries.
+#4 Make sure you have access to shorepower for at least a week after installing new batteries.

 By the way, you do not need to “form” new batteries by fully discharging them and then recharging them as some “pundits” will tell you.

-There are a some AC chargers that are smart enough not to damage your batteries by being left on for long periods, but very few.
+There are some AC chargers that are smart enough not to damage your batteries by being left on for long periods but they are few and far between.
 And that indictment includes most of those that claim to be three stage, all singing, all dancing, etc.

 #6 Only buy batteries that can be equalized.

-#7 Equalise your batteries once a month or so.
+#7 Equalize your batteries once a month or so.

-For most of us live-aboard voyagers, or at least those like us who are way to0 cheap to spend a lot of time in marinas, the one and only time we will get to fully charge our batteries will be when doing a longer passage under power.
-The bad news is that most alternator voltage regulators, yes even the expensive three stage ones, won’t do the job unless reprogrammed.
+For most of us live-aboard voyagers, or at least those like us who are way too cheap to spend a lot of time in marinas, the one and only time we will get to fully charge our batteries will be when doing a longer passage under power.
+The bad news is that most alternator voltage regulators, yes even the expensive three stage ones, won’t do the job unless reprogrammed from the factory setting and even then, not very well.
+We recommend a good regulator later in this online book.

 #9 Install a smart measurement system and use it.